dcos/metronome/docs/docs/docker.md

 # Docker

-It is possible now to run jobs using docker's privilege mode and/or using docker run time parameters.
+It is now possible to run jobs using Docker's privilege mode and/or using Docker runtime parameters.
 These can be used to control the [docker runtime privileges](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 ## Privileged Mode

-Running docker in privileged mode is possible by setting `privileged=true` in the docker section of the job definition.
+Running Docker container in privileged mode is possible by setting `privileged: true` in the Docker section of the job definition.

 ```
 {